Slackadays/Hajime/README.md

 For discussion and development updates about Hajime, join our Discord at https://discord.gg/J6asnc3pEG!

 # Quick Installation
+## Linux/BSD
 Use this command to install Hajime in one step.
 It will download and automagically compile the latest version available on GitHub.
 ```
 curl https://raw.githubusercontent.com/Slackadays/Hajime/master/install.sh | sh
 ```
 Like with all shell scripts, check the install.sh file first for any potentially malicious commands.

+## Windows
+Download the latest version available in the Releases page or from Discord.
+If you'd like to compile Hajime yourself, the code will work with the Visual C++ compiler.

 # Why?